MikeHotelOscar/HotVoice-ChoiceBuilder/README.md

 # HotVoice-ChoiceBuilder
 An add-on to EvilC's HotVoice system, that allows for multiple scripts to easily call choices from a JSON file.
-Original here: https://github.com/evilC/HotVoice
+Find it here: https://github.com/evilC/HotVoice

 Installation is simple, drop JSON.ahk and ChoiceBuilder.ahk into your HotVoice script's Lib folder alongside HotVoice.ahk and HotVoice.dll